-- 10.1 All Manchester City operations carry out 'safe recruitment' protocols for everyone who works for the Club, and in particular all those members of the workforce who are in regular direct contact with children as part of their role. - 10.2 Key elements of the Club's safe recruitment approach are: - i. clear job descriptions, specifications and selection criteria agreed prior to a post being advertised; - ii. all roles require a DBS check prior to appointment, with those in Regulated activity requiring an enhanced check (with Barred list); - iii. formal application systems are used by applicants; - iv. interviews are held, where possible in person, and by a minimum of three suitably experienced staff; - v. where appropriate, interviewees are asked about their understanding of safeguarding within a sport environment and their role within that; - vi. background checks are undertaken criminal records, references, gap analysis, verification of certificates and any other local requirements and completed BEFORE a person is deployed into the role; - vii. where content is present on a DBS certificate, a risk assessment to ensure suitability is carried out prior to the commencement of employment; and - viii. workers must be issued with a contract of employment (or volunteer agreement) which requires them to apply all necessary organisational policies and it must (where local employment law permits) also require the member of the workforce to declare any criminal convictions acquired during their period of employment.
+- 10.1 All Manchester City operations carry out 'safe recruitment' protocols for everyone who works for the Club, and in particular all those members of the workforce who are in regular direct contact with children as part of their role. - 10.2 Whilst full details of the Clubs approach can be found in the Safer recruitment Policy, key elements of the Clubs safer recruitment approach are presented below: - i. clear job descriptions, specifications and selection criteria agreed prior to a post being advertised; - ii. all roles require a DBS check prior to appointment, with those in Regulated activity requiring an enhanced check (with Barred list); - iii. formal application systems are used by applicants; - iv. interviews are held, where possible in person, and by a minimum of three suitably experienced staff; - v. where appropriate, interviewees are asked about their understanding of safeguarding within a sport environment and their role within that;

+- vi. background checks are undertaken criminal records, references, gap analysis, verification of certificates and any other local requirements and completed BEFORE a person is deployed into the role; - vii. where content is present on a DBS certificate, a risk assessment to ensure suitability is carried out prior to the commencement of employment; and - viii. workers must be issued with a contract of employment (or volunteer agreement) which requires them to apply all necessary organisational policies and it must (where local employment law permits) also require the member of the workforce to declare any criminal convictions acquired during their period of employment. - ix. should a member of the workforce be investigated be the police following an allegation of criminal activity they must notify the Club.
+This must be made to the People Services department and will be treated in the strictest confidence.
+Should such notification not take place, this may result in a breach of the Safeguarding Policy which may lead to disciplinary action.